Record Document definition

 Record Document means the as-built plans, specifications, testing and inspection records, product data, samples, manufacturer and distributor/supplier warranties evidencing transfer to County, operational and maintenance manuals, shop drawings, Change Orders, correspondence, certificates of occupancy, and other documents which record Work performed.

-Record Document means the as-built Plans, Specifications, testing and inspection records, product data, samples, manufacturer and distributor/supplier warranties evidencing transfer to Owner, operational and maintenance manuals, shop drawings, Change Orders, correspondence, certificate(s) of occupancy, and other documents listed in Subsection B.9.1 of these General Conditions, recording all Services performed.
+Record Document means the as-built Plans, Specifications, testing and inspection records, product data, samples, manufacturer and distributor/supplier warranties evidencing transfer to City, operational and maintenance manuals, shop drawings, Change Orders, correspondence, certificate(s) of occupancy, and other documents listed in Subsection B.9.1 of these General Conditions, recording all Services performed.
 SOLICITATION DOCUMENT, means an invitation to bid or request for proposal or request for quotes.
 SPECIFICATION, means any description of the physical or functional characteristics of the Work, or of the nature of a supply, service or construction item.
 Specifications may include a description of any requirement for inspecting, testing or preparing a supply, service or construction item for delivery and the quantities or qualities of materials to be furnished under the Contract.
 Specifications generally will state the results or products to be obtained and may, on occasion, describe the method and manner of doing the work to be performed.
 Specifications may be incorporated by reference and/or may be attached to the Contract.
-SUBCONTRACTOR, means a Person having a direct contract with the Contractor, or another Subcontractor, to perform one or more items of the Work.
-SUBSTANTIAL COMPLETION, means the date when the Owner accepts in writing the construction, alteration or repair of the improvement to real property or any designated portion thereof as having reached that state of completion when it may be used or occupied for its intended purpose.
+SUBCONTRACTOR, means a Person having a direct contract with the CM/GC, or another Subcontractor, to perform one or more items of the Work.
+SUBSTANTIAL COMPLETION, means the date when the City accepts in writing the construction, alteration or repair of the improvement to real property or any designated portion thereof as having reached that state of completion when it may be used or occupied for its intended purpose.
 Substantial Completion of facilities with operating systems occurs only after thirty (30) continuous Days of successful, trouble-free operation of the operating systems as provided in Section K.4.2.
+The Work shall not be considered Substantially Complete if items remaining to be completed cannot be completed without disruption to building occupants.
 SUBSTITUTIONS, means items that in function, performance, reliability, quality, and general configuration are the same or better than the product(s) specified.
-Approval of any substitute item shall be solely determined by the Owner's Authorized Representative.
-The decision of the Owner's Authorized Representative is final.
+Approval of any substitute item shall be solely determined by the City's Authorized Representative.
+The decision of the City's Authorized Representative is final.
 SUPPLEMENTAL GENERAL CONDITIONS, means those conditions that remove from, add to, or modify these General Conditions.
 Supplemental General Conditions may be included in the Solicitation Document or may be a separate attachment to the Contract.
-WORK, means the furnishing of all materials, equipment, labor, transportation, services and incidentals necessary to successfully complete any individual item or the entire ...
+WORK, means the furnishing of...

-Record Document means, with respect to any Leasehold Property, (a) the lease or other agreement evidencing such Leasehold Property or a memorandum thereof, executed and acknowledged by the owner of the affected real property, as lessor, or (b) if such Leasehold Property was acquired or subleased from the holder of a Recorded Leasehold Interest, the applicable assignment or sublease document, executed and acknowledged by such holder and the owner of the affected Real Property, or a memorandum thereof, in each case in form sufficient to give such constructive notice upon recordation and otherwise in form reasonably satisfactory to Collateral Agent.
+Record Document means, with respect to any Leasehold Property, (i) the lease evidencing such Leasehold Property or a memorandum thereof, executed and acknowledged by the owner of the affected real property, as lessor, or (ii) if such Leasehold Property was acquired or subleased from the holder of a Recorded Leasehold Interest, the applicable assignment or sublease document, executed and acknowledged by such holder, in each case in form sufficient to give such constructive notice upon recordation and otherwise in form reasonably satisfactory to Agent.